 This is simply a conversation which takes place in order to find out what your needs are, and how you can be supported as someone who looks after someone else.
-Some people find the idea of an “assessment” daunting as they feel they are somehow being tested or judged in their ability to look after a friend or loved one.
-This is absolutely not the case, a carer’s assessment is just an opportunity for you to talk to a social care professional about what could make caring easier for you and what help and support is available.
+Some people find the idea of an “assessment” daunting as they feel they are somehow being tested or judged in their ability to look after a friend or loved one, this is absolutely not the case.
+This conversation is a chance for you to talk about how caring impacts on your life, and is an opportunity for you to talk it through with a social care professional

 Some examples of what can be covered within this conversation are: